bkrishna-hari/azure-data-box-get-dotnet-started/README.md

 ### Use NuGet to install the required packages
-Below packages you need to reference in your project to complete this tutorial:
+You need to reference the following nuget packages in your project:

   * [Newtonsoft.Json](https://www.nuget.org/packages/Newtonsoft.Json/).
 This package is a popular high-performance JSON framework for .NET.
   * [Microsoft.Rest.ClientRuntime.Azure](https://www.nuget.org/packages/Microsoft.Rest.ClientRuntime.Azure).
 This package provides common error handling, tracing, and HTTP/REST-based pipeline manipulation.
   * [Microsoft.Rest.ClientRuntime.Azure.Authentication](https://www.nuget.org/packages/Microsoft.Rest.ClientRuntime.Azure.Authentication).
 This package provides ADAL (Azure Active Directory Authentication Library) based authentication for Azure management client libraries.
   * [Microsoft.WindowsAzure.ConfigurationManager](https://www.nuget.org/packages/Microsoft.WindowsAzure.ConfigurationManager).
 This package provides a class for parsing a connection string in a configuration file, regardless of where your application is running.

-You can use NuGet to obtain all packages.
-Follow these steps:
+To do this, follow these steps:

   1. Right-click your project in **Solution Explorer**, and choose **Manage NuGet Packages** **&gt;** Click **Browse** tab.
   2. Search online for "Newtonsoft.Json", and click **Install** to install the Newtonsoft Json library.